bml-research/data_analysis_bml/install/data_01_install.md

 https://cran.rstudio.com/

 Download R for Windows.
 Choose install R for the first time.
-Download teh 64 bit package.
+Download the 64 bit package.
 Follow the on screen instructions and choose the default settings.

 Next download and install RStudio at: